Mast cell activation and histamine can play a role in premenstrual syndrome (PMS) and premenstrual dysphoric disorder

 The first step is to try over-the-counter antihistamine medication such as diphenhydramine (drowsy) or loratadine (non-drowsy) to see if it helps.
 (There are also have been reports of PMDD symptoms improving with the antihistamine famotidine, brand names Pepcid and Zantac.)
 If it helps, then histamine is likely to be a primary driver of your PMS or PMDD.
 You will also likely have one or more of the following signs and symptoms:

-- Anxiety and other mood symptoms around the time of ovulation.
+- Anxiety and other mood symptoms just before ovulation when estrogen is high.

-- Headaches or migraines that are relieved by antihistamines.
+- Headaches or migraines that can be relieved by antihistamines.

 - Dermatographia, which is the appearance of raised, reddish marks after light scratching of the skin.